shuque/resolve/README.md

 some intermediate qnames with REFUSED.

 This behavior of the Akamai and Cloudflare DNS servers was observed in January 2015.
-Hopefully they will get fixed before qname minimization is widely deployed.
+Further details can be found in a [presentation I did on this topic at the summer 2015 DNS-OARC workshop] (https://indico.dns-oarc.net/event/21/contributions/298/attachments/267/487/qname-min.pdf).
+Cloudflare has already fixed their DNS implementation (April 2015).
+Akamai has partially done so.

+The examples below used an older version of the program that shows a bit less information (namely, it doesn't show the server IP address queried or associated referral data).

-An example resolution of www.upenn.edu (on Akamai):
+Attempted resolution of www.upenn.edu (on Akamai, January 2015):

 ```
 $ ./resolve.py -vm www.upenn.edu.
 A